There are a few ways to run automation with PractiTest.

 Step by step guide for working with automation:

 - Create equivalents of your automated tests in PractiTest.
+Under test type choose automation - API.
 You can use this POST request for this process.

 - Group the equivalent test cases into Test Sets, this request allows to do that.
 Please make sure to use the 'data/instances/test-ids' parameter hence Test Sets will be created with relevant tests inside.